SNURhythm/iBMSUnreal/README.md

 # iBMSUnreal

-A crossplatform BMS player, powered by Unreal Engine 5
+A crossplatform BMS player, powered by Unreal Engine 5.
+Planned to be migrated to [OpenBMS](https://github.com/SNURhythm/OpenBMS)

 ## Supported platforms